 My mum makes a pretty amazing pizza, and even has a special pizza oven.
 I still look forward to our family pizza nights.

-I started looking for recipes for buckwheat pizza base and came across buckwheat pizza from The Whole Daily and it has become a firm favourite.
+I started looking for recipes that were made with a buckwheat pizza base and came across buckwheat pizza from The Whole Daily and it has become a firm favourite.
 It is my favourite buckwheat pizza dough that you can make at home and best of all it requires minimal preparation time.

 Allergy and Intolerance Friendly – this recipe is suitable for people with gluten, dairy, nut allergies & intolerances as well as many other dietary requirements.

 No rising needed – Meaning you mix ingredients together when you are ready to make this buckwheat pizza crust.
 Saves so much time!

 Healthy wholefood ingredients – which are easy to find at any supermarket, health store, food markets or on-line store.